 Class diagrams are the backbone of almost every object-oriented method including UML.
 They describe the static structure of a system.

+Classes are used to represent objects.
+Objects can be anything having properties and responsibility.

 Here the symbols + , -, # are the visibility specifiers . when an attribute is declared as public , it can be accessed from within the package and outside the package .